South African Former Tax Boss And Graft Fighter Pravin Gordhan Dies - UrduPoint

 Between 2009 and 2017, Gordhan served two terms as finance minister, before being fired by corruption-tainted former president Jacob Zuma in a purge of rivals and critics.

-Gordhan is hailed for turning the South African Revenue Service (SARS) into an independent and credible body when he headed it from 1999 to 2009.
+Gordhan is hailed for turning the South African Revenue Services into an independent and credible body when he headed it from 1999 to 2009.

-The service paid tribute to Gordhan after learning of his death, describing him as a "fearless ambassador for public service".

-He "championed policies and reforms that strengthened the institution, transforming it into a globally respected revenue service," it said.

 Born in the eastern port city of Durban in 1949, Gordhan's political life began as a pharmacy student at the University of Durban-Westville, then an Indians-only institution.